michaelwang1997/hunger-games/deliverables/iteration-02.plan.md

 #### Events

- * We aim to hold weekly group meetings to share individual updates and synchronize the progress made by the front-end and back-end teams.
-The meetings will be held in person in the Bahen Centre for Information Technology, where all team members will be expected to show up.
-In addition, the individual teams will organize more frequent meetings which will consist of coding sessions.
-These will take place on a consistent basis throughout the weeks leading up to the deadline, subject to the availability of each team member.
-Online communications will remain on Slack, where trivial discussions, queries and updates will be shared.
+* Weekly in-person group meetings at the Bahen Centre for Information Technology.
+All members attendance mandatory.
+To ensure all teams are on the same page and make merging as well as integration easier.
+* Frequent team meetings for back-end and front-end teams which will consist of both in person (based on availability) and online discussions via Slack.
+These will be take place during coding sessions.
+While setting coding sessions each respective team will try to accommodate the maximum number of available members.
+* Channel on Slack made for high level updates as well as trivial discussion and queries.

 #### Artifacts